davepar/gcalendarsync/README.md

 That's it.
 Start entering and modifying events.
 You can add extra columns, and they'll be ignored.

-Multi-day all-day events must have one entry for each day.
-This is a limitation of Calendar.
-An alternative is to create a regular event that spans multiple days, e.g. 3/1/2016 00:00 to 3/3/2016 23:59.

 ## Time zones

 There doesn't seem to be a way to enter a time zone for individual events into Google Spreadsheet.